BMW 5 Series review - Practicality, comfort and boot space

 Access to the cabin is straightforward thanks to wide-opening doors, and once inside there’s bags of head and legroom for rear seat passengers.
 It’s a similar story up front, where the driver gets a wide range of seat and wheel adjustment.

 Like all BMW models, the driver’s seat can be set low, placing you at the heart of the action.
 The standard seats also offer plenty of support, particularly over long distances.
-M Sport models get more heavily bolstered sports items, which can be added to SE versions for an extra £475.
-Heated seats are standard for the front chairs and added to the rear bench for £325, while a ventilation function can be added for £510.
+M Sport models get more heavily bolstered sports items, while if you want a heating function for both the front and rear seats you'll have to tick the optional Comfort Plus Pack.

 Legroom, headroom and passenger space